wintercms/docs/plugin-extending.md

         }
     }

-> **Note:** In some cases (adding fields that should be made translatable by [Winter.Translate](https://github.com/wintercms/wn-translate-plugin) for example), you may want to extend the [`backend.form.extendFieldsBefore`](https://wintercms.com/docs/events/event/backend.form.extendFieldsBefore) event instead.
+> **NOTE:** In some cases (adding fields that should be made translatable by [Winter.Translate](https://github.com/wintercms/wn-translate-plugin) for example), you may want to extend the [`backend.form.extendFieldsBefore`](https://wintercms.com/docs/events/event/backend.form.extendFieldsBefore) event instead.

 <a name="extending-backend-list"></a>
 ### Extending a backend list